 The evolution of defined contribution plans over time is instructive for PSNTs.
 Multiple regulators address components of the business.
 The SEC focuses on the investments, the IRS sets annual contribution limits, and the Department of Labor (DOL) focuses on employer fiduciary responsibility.
 No single entity governs the entire industry.

 Proactive management of a maturing industry, including its regulatory framework, suggests a number of specific activities that would be of benefit to PSNTs.
 For example:

 - Creation and Adoption of an Industry Code of Ethics and Standards

 - Specific PSNT industry initiatives that reflect regulators’ identified agendas

-- For example, the SEC cares very much about fee disclosure to consumers for financial products
+- For example, the SEC cares very much about fee disclosure and performance reporting to consumers for financial products

 - Robust disclosure of information that affects consumers, including financials and governance

 - Dialogue with regulators to help them understand the world of PSNTs and those served by them, and to clarify existing regulations